 Your company’s balance sheet is a financial snapshot of its assets, liabilities and shareholder’s equity at a given moment in time.
 Organized in sections, the balance sheet lists your:

 Items should be listed in the order of liquidity.
-In other words, cash would be listed first in current assets, followed by assets that can quickly be converted to cash.
+In other words, cash should be listed first in current assets, followed by assets that can quickly be converted to cash.

-Using data from your financial statements, you should monitor the following metrics regularly:
+Using data from your financial statements, you should make a practice of monitoring the following metrics regularly:

-- Debt-to-equity ratio: Total liabilities divided by total equity.
+Debt-to-equity ratio: This metric calculates liabilities divided by total equity.
 The debt-to-equity ratio helps measure your company’s vulnerability to market changes or economic downturns.
-Liabilities should never be greater than equity.
+Your liabilities should never be greater than your equity.

-A cash flow forecast helps you plan for the month, quarter or year ahead and ensure you have enough working capital to meet your needs.
+A cash flow forecast helps you plan for the month, quarter or year ahead, ensuring you always have enough working capital on hand to meet your needs.